oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/obia-with-odi-migration-to-oci/wad/wad.md

 # Business Context

-(WAD Template) is using OBIA version 11g which they want to migrate to OCI and leverage where possible the advantages of a cloud native solution.
-It is important to know which version of OBIA (WAD Template) is using.
+(ExampleCustomer) is using OBIA version 11g which they want to migrate to OCI and leverage where possible the advantages of a cloud native solution.
+It is important to know which version of OBIA (ExampleCustomer) is using.
 The recommended version to deploy on OCI is OBIA 11.1.1.10.3 PS3.
 This version is certified with OAC and ADW.
 It is possible to use OBIA version 11.1.1.0.2 on OCI but only DBCS and OAC can be used as cloud products.
 Other components are on- premise applications.
 It would be best if the source application is running on OCI as well, but that is not a fixed requirement.
 It is important to check which version customer is using and what the latest certification matrix is and what current support guidelines are.
 Version 11.1.1.10.3 is still in support.
 An upgrade to the 11.1.1.10.3 version from 11.1.1.10.2 or earlier will be mainly a technology upgrade from 11g to 12c but due to the change of technology and the level of customisations in ODI this will require more or less effort.

 Success criteria: